 Participation is terminated with the agreement of LCEMA.
 Stations that wish to terminate prior to the closure of an ACTIVE net should notify net control, if traffic levels permit.
 Net control should confirm net termination with stations with designated assignments (e.g. liaisons) and with mobiles actively engaged in tracking cells.

 6. Storm History

 Both EMA and the NWS office is interested in the history of severe storms, even after the threat of additional damage has passed.
 Reports can be collected by net control when in STANDBY or ACTIVE mode, or submitted by individual Amateurs.
-These reports may be submitted by E-Spotter (intended for trained spotters only).
+These reports may be submitted directly via NWS web interface.

 7. Safety Considerations

 Neither LCEMA nor LCARES specifically request Amateurs to respond to designated locations to watch for severe weather.
 Amateurs wishing to spot from their mobiles are advised to operate in pairs.
 Any mobile spotters operate at their own risk.
 Only locations with near-by shelter from severe weather should be chosen, such as an accessible permanent structure.
 Your vehicle is not sufficient protection.